Autostronomy/AutoProf/README.md

 #### Running AutoProf In Batch Mode

-Running AutoProf in batch mode is relatively simple once you have applied it to a single image.
+Running AutoProf in batch mode is relatively simple once you have learned how to work with a single image.
+For an example batch processing config file, see the *test_batch_config.py* file in the AutoProf test directory.
 You must modify the *process_mode* command to:
 ```python
 process_mode = 'image list'
 ```
-Then anything which you think should be specified for each galaxy should be a list, instead of a single value.
+Then, some config parameters will need to be turned into lists.
-For example, the *image_file* variable should now be a list of image files.
+The *image_file* variable should now be a list of image files, instead of a single string.
-If it doesn't need to be different for each galaxy, then simply leave the argument as a single value.
+Any other config parameter can be made into a list or left as a single value.
+If a parameter is a list, it must be the same length as the *image_file* list, if it is a single value then that value will be used for all instances.
 For example, the *pixscale* variable can be left as a float value and AutoProf will use that same value for all images.

 Also unique to batch processing is the availability of parallel processing with the *n_procs* variable.
 Since image analysis is an "embarrassingly parallel problem" AutoProf can analyze many images simultaneously.
 It is suggested that you set *n_procs* equal to the number of processors you have, although you may need to experiment.
 Especially if you don't have much ram, this may be the limiting factor.

-Note that AutoProf has a list of arguments that it is expecting (see *List Of AutoProf Arguments* for a full list) and it only checks for those.
-You can therefore make any variables you need in the config file to construct your list of image files so long as they don't conflict with any of the expected AutoProf arguments.

 #### Forced Photometry

 Forced photometry allows one to take an isophotal solution from one image and apply it (kind of) blindly to another image.
+An example forced photometry config file can be found in AutoProf test directory and is named *test_forced_config.py* which will only work once *test_config.py* has been run.
-This can be used for multi-band images from the same telescope, or between telescopes.
+Forced photometry can be used for multi-band images from the same telescope, or between telescopes.
 One may need to adjust for different pixel scales, or have to re-center between images, but the ultimate goal is to apply the same ellipticity and position angle profile to the galaxy in each band.
-Running forced photometry is very similar to image processing.
+Running forced photometry is very similar to the other processing modes with one extra required parameter (the pre-fit .prof file).
-You will, however, need the .prof and .aux files from an AutoProf run in order to try out the forced photometry.
-Once you have that, you may follow these basic instructions to run forced photometry on a single image:

-1. Copy the *config.py.example* script to the directory with your image.
-And remove the *.example* part from the filename.
+1. Copy the *test_forced_config.py* script to the directory with your image.
 1. In the config file, edit the following lines:
     ```python
-    process_mode = 'forced image'
     pixscale = # your image scale in arcsec/pix
     image_file = # filename of your image
     forcing_profile = # filename for the .prof output
     ```
 1. Run AutoProf on the configuration file:
     ```bash
-    autoprof config.py
+    autoprof forced_config.py
     ```
 1. Check the .prof file for the surface brightness profile.
 Check the .aux file for extra information, including checks on the success of the fit.
 Check the .log file for messages about the progress of the fit, which are updated throughout the fitting procedure.
-Also, look at the diagnostic plots to see if the fit appears to have worked.
+Also, look at the diagnostic plots to see if the fit appears to have aligned properly with the new image.

+#### Batch Forced Photometry

+You may be able to guess at this point.
-To run forced photometry in batch mode is very similar to running image processing in batch mode.
+To run forced photometry in batch mode, start with a single image forced photometry config file and convert single values into lists wherever necessary
-Modify the *process_mode* variable to 'forced image list', then you must make *image_file* and *forcing_profile* into lists with the matching images and profiles.
-And of course, any other arguments can be made into lists as well if appropriate.

 ### List Of AutoProf Arguments